 If available, Service members and their families live in government housing.
 Housing assignments are determined by the military sponsor’s rank and family size.
 Housing options include low rise apartment building, town houses, duplex homes, and single family homes, ranging from two to five bedrooms.
 On and off post housing in Korea is comparable to or better than housing at military bases throughout the world, and most places in Korea are new construction.

 If government housing is not available, Service members will be issued a certificate of non-availability (CNA) and can work with local realtors to find housing off post.
 On average it can take 3-4 weeks to secure an off-post rental.
 Service members will be required to attend a mandatory off-post housing briefing before they can enter into a lease agreement.
 Personnel transferring to Seoul stay at the Dragon Hill Lodge (DHL) until housing is arranged.
-PCS rates for the DHL vary depending on room size.
-Single rate is $149.00 and a double is $230.00 per night.
-Be aware that the Dragon Hill Lodge is an MWR facility and Housing has no control over room rates.
-If you have questions concerning lodging or to make reservations go to http://www.dragonhilllodge.com/ or email to Reservations@dragonhilllodge.com .
+PCS rates for the DHL vary depending on room size and rank.
+Be aware that the Dragon Hill Lodge is a MWR facility and Housing has no control over room rates.
+If you have questions concerning lodging, would like to view current rates or would like to make reservations, visit http://www.dragonhilllodge.com/ or email to Reservations@dragonhilllodge.com .

 Schools in Korea